Turnover · Retention · Labor · Operations

 What to do today #

-Pick one intervention from above.
-Implement it for 90 days.
-Measure turnover before and after.
-If it works, layer the next one.
-If it doesn’t, try a different intervention.
+Pick one thing from up above.
+Run it for 90 days.
+Measure turnover before and after, no fudging the numbers.
+If it works, stack the next one on top.
+If it doesn’t, drop it and try something else.

-The compounding works.
-An operation that goes from 80% to 50% turnover saves $90-130K annually depending on team size.
-That money pays for the next layer of retention work and still leaves substantial margin improvement.
+It compounds on you, in a good way.
+Drag an operation from 80% turnover down to 50% and you’re saving $90-130K a year depending on team size.
+That money buys the next layer of retention work and you still pocket real margin on top of it.

 Sources: NRA 2024 Industry Factbook, HigherMe Restaurant Turnover Report, 7shifts Hourly Worker Study, Cornell Hospitality Quarterly, Gallup State of the American Workplace.